 Get this: Loyal customers are worth up to 10 times the value of their first purchase.
 While a customer’s initial purchase is no guarantee of customer loyalty, it is a signal of engagement and interest.
 Thus, it’s critical for marketers to take advantage of that window of opportunity to keep communicating with the buyer after they’ve purchased.

 In this case, that means sourcing information from your customer’s initial purchase, then using that customer data to drive targeted upsell and cross-sell marketing campaigns with recommended products to encourage a second purchase.
-(If you’re not sure how to do this, using a B2C CRM is a great place to start.)

 When you can understand the customer lifecycle across different devices and channels, you can stitch together a more complete profile of each customer and their unique needs, then tailor your recommendations accordingly.
 It’s a more segmented, personalized way to give your buyers the best customer experience possible.

 Work in real-time for maximum relevance

 The moments leading up to and immediately following a first purchase are crucial checkpoints in the customer lifecycle.
 Interest is at its peak, and existing customers are more likely to respond to recommendations for future engagement and repeat purchases.
 If you as a marketer aren’t able to source customer insights the moment they happen and act in real-time, you’ll miss out on the biggest opportunities to engage your customers in relevant ways.